 Instructions

-- Mix together all of the ingredients for the Gnocchi to form a light dough making sure to just bring together and do not work too hard.
+4. Mix together all of the ingredients for the Gnocchi to form a light dough making sure to just bring them together and do not work it too hard.

-- Separate out the dough in to 3 or 4 balls and roll each one into 20-25mm diameter sausages on a floured surface.
+5. Separate out the dough into 3 or 4 balls and roll each one into 20-25mm (1") diameter sausages on a floured surface.

-- Cut these sausages into 25mm lengths, this should give you pillow shaped gnocchi.
+6. Cut these sausages into 25mm (1") lengths, this should give you pillow-shaped gnocchi.

-- Melt the butter in a large frying pan over a medium heat and when melted add in the anchovies and shallot and saute for 5 minutes.
+7. Melt the butter in a medium-large frying pan (24-30cm or 10-12") over medium heat and when melted add in the shallot and saute for 5 minutes.

-- Bring a large pan of salted water to the boil and drop in the gnocchi and cook until they float which should take 2-3 minutes.
+8. Bring a medium-large saucepan (20cm or 8") of salted water to a boil and drop in the gnocchi and cook until they float which should take 2-3 minutes.
 (Put these in 3 minutes after you have started the shallots).

-- Now you should be able to drain your gnocchi and add to the pan with the butter sauce along with the parsley.
+10. Drain your gnocchi and add them to the pan with the butter sauce along with the parsley and toss to coat before serving.

 Nutrition Information: